z3c0/blog/tech/scraping_websites_with_python/scraping_metallum-0.md

 # Scraping Websites with Python

 Scraping website data is a practice as old as the web itself, and remains relevant today.
 In earlier days of the web, extracting data from a webpage really only required that the data be in a consistent structure, such as what you see with a ```table``` element.
-However, in the world of session identifiers and dynamic page loading, web scraping now has a higher bar for entry.
-This series will walk you through addressing these challenges, and will give you some guidance on catching all the pitfalls of web-scraping before falling in them.
+However, in the world of session identifiers and dynamic page loading, web-scraping now has a higher bar for entry.
+This series will walk you through addressing these challenges, and will give you some guidance on catching all the pitfalls of web-scraping before falling into them.

 ## Part 1: Getting to know your target (Analysis)